tuneflow/tuneflow-docs/docs/en/developer/getting-started-python.md

 ## Next

 Now we understood the basic lifecycle and structure of a plugin, let's actually start building one!
-Continue to read [Run and Debug Your Plugin Locally](./devkit-python.md)
+Continue to read [Python Plugin Development Guide](./python-devguide.md)